mbrendler/backdoor/readme.md

 # backdoor

-A mini tool to verify some TCP socket.
+A mini tool to verify some TCP socket functionality.

 ## Dependencies